 While many people prefer the accountability of an app to help them track their fat, protein, and carbs, I have found that I don’t have the brain space.
 My goal is food freedom, and I know myself well enough to know that tracking every bite of food that goes into my mouth would call me to obsess.
 Why I don’t track Macros on the Keto Diet explains the many reasons why I choose to only count net carbs in my head.

 At the same time, I know that many feel much more comfortable tracking macros and having boundaries in place to make sure that they are eating the right amounts of fats, proteins, and carbs for their specific health goals each day.
 If that is the case, you’ll find information regarding the best apps for tracking macros on the keto diet a great resource so that you can make the best choice for your personality.
+First, you’ll want to calculate your macros with a Keto Macronutrient Calculator.

 Stock up on these items before you begin your Keto journey!
 You can see the full list of our essentials here on my Keto Grocery List.